akhila5a5/online_payment_frauddetection/README.txt

 # FraudDetection
-Machine Learning Project which predicts wheateher the online transaction is fraud or not.
+Machine Learning Project which predicts whether the online transaction is fraud or not.

 Introduction